On this page

 With an online endless aisle model, your customers have everything they need at their fingertips.
 They can choose whether to pick up directly from your store or have purchases shipped directly to their door from your suppliers (under your branding).

-The Benefits of Endless Aisles for Retailers
+The Benefits of Endless Aisle in Retail

 There are three key benefits that you’ll find as a retailer after the adoption of an endless aisle to your sales strategy.